Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Discussions

 \section{Discussions}

-Systematic benchmarking plays an important role in identifying the strengths and weaknesses of different approaches for a given problem.
-In this work, we compare the performance of five deep learning Raman models across three open-source Raman spectroscopy datasets under consistent training configurations.
-With this set-up, SANet demonstrates the strongest performance across the datasets.
-In contrast, the relative under-performance of the transformer-based models indicates that, despite their success in vision and language tasks, further architectural adaptations, training strategies or larger datasets may be required to unlock their full potential.
+Benchmarking plays an important role in identifying the strengths and weaknesses of different approaches for a given problem.
+In this work, we compare the performance of five supervised deep learning Raman models and two conventional ML models across three open-source Raman spectroscopy datasets under consistent training configurations.
+With this setup, SANet and Deep CNN demonstrate the strongest performance across the datasets.
+In contrast, the transformer-based models underperform relative to the strongest CNN-based models under the unified training protocol used in this benchmark.
+This result should be interpreted within the limits of the present experimental design as transformer performance may depend on training choices that were not exhaustively explored here such as learning-rate warmup, weight decay, dropout tuning and longer training schedules.
+The stronger performance of RamanFormer (4M parameters) compared with the larger ViT-style Transformer (85M parameters) suggests that model scale and Raman-specific architectural choices can also play an important role.

+Another note is that the conventional ML models underperform the DL models on the larger and more diverse MLROD and Bacteria-ID datasets.
+This suggests that the Raman-specific DL architectures are better able to capture discriminative spectral patterns in these more challenging settings.
+However, on the smaller API dataset, where the training and test sets are drawn from the same source distribution, the conventional ML models perform comparably to the DL models.
+This indicates that simpler ML models can remain competitive when the dataset is smaller and the train-test distribution shift is limited.

-As shown in Table \ref{tab:MLROD_results}, variations in the spectroscopic hardware and acquisition set-up lead to covariate shifts in the Raman spectra captured in the train and test datasets.
+As shown in Table \ref{tab:MLROD_results_acc} and Table \ref{tab:MLROD_results_f1}, variations in the spectroscopic hardware and acquisition set-up lead to covariate shifts in the Raman spectra captured in the train and test datasets.
 Calibration Transfer and Maintenance (CTM) methods in Chemometrics \cite{nikzad2021chemometrician} can achieve adaptation between the source(train) and target(test) domains.
 Many of these CTM methods are not viable for the classification task in MLROD as they require labels for the samples in the target(test) domain \cite{lai2025calibration} \cite{boucher2017proximal}.
 Recent works have proposed unsupervised domain adaptation frameworks \cite{umprecht2025unsupervised} \cite{zhang2025unsupervised} but their effectiveness beyond the originally reported datasets are yet to be independently evaluated.

 Another approach to solving this issue is by using self-supervised frameworks on large amounts of unlabeled data to learn more robust representations of Raman spectra.
 SMAE \cite{ren2025self} employs a transformer-based encoder and decoder architecture where the self-supervised pretraining task involves recovering the original spectrum from a randomly masked spectrum.
 The effectiveness of the learned representations was showcased by achieving an unsupervised clustering accuracy of 80.56\% for the 30 class pathogenic species identification problem, where K-means clustering was applied to the extracted features of the Raman spectra in the test set of the Bacteria-ID dataset.
 SemiRaman \cite{sun2025semiraman} is another framework that combines self-supervised contrastive learning with semi-supervised learning.
 It involves pretraining an encoder with several contrastive loss functions on augmented views of the same spectrum.
 The pretrained encoder is then fine-tuned in a multi-stage manner using limited labeled spectra and pseudo-labels.
 The representations learned in this semi-supervised framework show strong classification performance while using just 5\% of the labeled data of a subset of the Bacteria-ID dataset.